What Are Chengdu' s Pandas Like?

 By Chuan-X Panda

-China's national treasure, giant pandas are native to China.
+As china's national treasure, giant pandas are native to China.
 They are mainly distributed across Sichuan, Shaanxi, and Gansu provinces.
 Among these, Sichuan ranks first in panda population size, earning Chengdu the title of "hometown of the giant panda."
 According to reports, by 2025, the number of wild giant pandas in Sichuan reached 1,387, accounting for over 73% of China’s and even the world’s total.

 Influenced by their regional environments, pandas from different areas develop unique traits.
 So, what are Chengdu’s pandas like today?
 Chuan-X Panda has compiled the following characteristics — let’s explore how Chengdu’s spirit embody pandas: